ErroneousBee/ACGWiki/content/TODO/Tasks.md

 The installation of steps and boardwalk has allowed the braiding of paths on the slope to be reduced.

-* Make chestnut risers and stakes.
-* Liaise with MSDC to acquire topping material.
+* MSDC to deal with step replacement
-* Replace missing/decaying steps, use side risers to stop side slump.
 * Dig out ditches and drains upslope.
 * Add topping to worn areas, particularly the lower slope where water erosion and desire paths are forming, and on some boggy sections 1/2 way up.
 * Push undergrowth back.
-* Consider moving sections that are bypassed by desire paths.
 * Plinth is decaying and vandalised.

 ## Pegasus Path ( Scout Land )

-This was done Oct 2021, still need to clear sycamore, and maybe return in late 2022.
+This was done Oct 2021, still need to clear sycamore, and return for more 2023 or later.

 * Clear encroaching vegetation.
 * Remove sycamore from coppiced area.